Menopause and Peri-menopause

 Mayo Clinic Recommendation

 The good news from the NIH study is for those younger women who had hysterectomies.
-They took a small dosage of estrogen to help with post menopausal symptoms and they have significantly less calcium build-up in there coronary arteries which, of course, a marker for future heart disease.
+They took a small dosage of estrogen to help with post menopausal symptoms, and they have significantly less calcium build-up in their coronary arteries, which, of course, is a marker for future heart disease.
 The benefits were confined to women under the age of 60.